Welcome to Autumn Term 1

 their imagination, and initiating learning for themselves.

-At a time when schools are under pressure to minimise the potential risk of coronavirus transmission, Forest School initiative is an invaluable opportunity for children to learn and play outside in the fresh air, where that risk is at its lowest.
+Forest School initiative is an invaluable opportunity for children to learn and play outside in the fresh air.

 If your child has a pair of wellies and a hooded jacket, please send them to school on Wednesdays for Rosen classes and on Thursdays for Carle class.
 If you don't have wellies, don't worry, just let us know.